pstringe/Research-Development-and-Applications/Tools/Propositional Analysis Platform.md

 A platform to facilitate the analysis of propositions using indeterminate logic.
 And generate evidence for a computational metaphysic that provides a framework for  humans to train meta-abstract entities we refer to as processes.

 ### Problem
-1. [[Mechanics of Evidence Production]] result in problematic representations of reality
+1. [[Mechanics of Evidence Generation]] result in problematic representations of reality
 2. There exist abstract structures, the medium of which seems to be thought, that are capable of autonomous action.
 3. These abstract structures may bind to the subject's sensory interfaces.
 8. We have an deviant logic that utilizes 5 values each with a technical meaning [[Description of Indeterminate Logic]]